MidnightDreamerX17/skill20/Skills/SkillDetails/ChiBody.md

 Hagane Yoroi Ha: If the character also has the Chi Mysticism skill, then they can spend two Chi Power Points to cut the damage of a physical attack in half.

 Mahou Seki Ha: If the character also has the Chi Mysticism skill, then they can spend two Chi Power Points to cut the damage of a spell, power, breath, or psionic power in half.

+## Learning From Party Members

+Average Gold Cost: 500

+Average Training Time for 1st Skill Level: 3 months

+Training weapons for hitting the trainee with.
+Acupuncture needles, incense, and other supplies for modifying the trainee's energy flows.
+Herbal medicines.
+The trainer must have Chi Body Level 10.